 My academic path has been supported by fellowships from the Fulbright Program at UC Berkeley and the German Academic Exchange Service (DAAD) at Universidade Federal do Rio de Janeiro.
 Additional grants and residencies supported studies at the Canadian Centre for Architecture in Montreal (CCA), Universidade de Lisboa, and Tongji University in Shanghai.
 I have published my work in peer-reviewed academic journals (Landscape Research, OASE, City, Culture & Society, Comparative Studies in Modernism), architecture magazines (koozArch, Cite), and graduate student-led peer-reviewed platforms (Pidgin, trans, Room One Thousand, PLAT, Paprika!).
+As a participant, panel chair, and co-organizer, I regularly test ideas through public exchanges across various formats and audiences.

 My design experience spans architecture, landscape architecture, and urban design practices in Houston, Berlin, and Lisbon.
 Ongoing design and curatorial work takes place in collaboration with Lulu Crouzet under the name Deux___.